ameseee/kwk-curriculum-site/swift-ios/lessons/conditionals/index.md

 We do the same thing in programming:
 * If a user is signed in, they see their account
-* If no one is signed in, the user is prompted to do so
+* If a user is not signed in, they are prompted to do so

 The idea of an application doing different things, going in different directions based on what the user wants is called *flow control*.
-It's a very important concept because it is constantly being used - no matter what language you work in!
+It's a very important concept because it is constantly being used, no matter what language you work in!

 ### Comparison Operators